thiagomgd/geekosaurblog/src/currentlyReading/currentlyReading.md

 Manga I'm reading by chapters, mostly on Shonen Jump (except for Fire Force).
 Indicating last chapter read.

+- One-Punch Man: 86
 - Black Clover: 350
+- Sakamoto Days: 101
 - SPY x FAMILY: 61
-- Sakamoto Days: 101
 - One Piece: 802
-- One-Punch Man: 72
 - Kaiju No. 8: 54
 - Fire Force: 273 (of 305)
 - Ruri Dragon: 4 (is on hiatus)